RaulColino/portfolify/README.md

 Forget about writing markdown files and uploading them to your server via terminal.
 With portfolify, you can write your blog posts in a simple, efficient and intuitive interface and publish them in seconds without leaving the WYSIWYG editor.

 ### Cost Efective:
-It is a static site, so you can host it for free on GitHub Pages, Netlify, Amazon S3, or any other static site host.
+It is a static site, so you can host it for free on GitHub Pages, Netlify, Amazon S3, or any other static site hosting provider.